-Common Errors in the Media about OxyContin® (Oxycodone HCl Controlled-Release) Tablets CII
+Common Myths About OxyContin® (Oxycodone HCl Controlled-Release) Tablets CII

 - Oxycodone is an opioid analgesic drug substance that was introduced in the U.S. in the late 1930s and is now used in more than 50 different drug formulations, manufactured by over 30 companies.

 - Oxycodone is frequently combined with aspirin or acetaminophen in immediate-release (also known as short acting) pain medications available as generics and brands such as Percodan®, Percocet®, and Tylox®.
 Oxycodone is also available alone in other formulations, many of which are generic formulations, but also includes the brand Roxicodone®.
 OxyContin is the brand name of Purdue Pharma’s controlled-release (also known as long acting) formulation of oxycodone approved by FDA in December 1995.

 - Of total number of oxycodone prescriptions from 2004 through 2009, less than 18 percent were for OxyContin.
 In other words, more than 7 out of 10 oxycodone prescriptions were written for medicines other than OxyContin.
 In 2010, less than 12 percent were written for OxyContin.1